bazel-contrib/SIG-rules-authors/go-tutorial.md

 }
 ```

-We have a unit test now, but bazel does not know about it.
+We have a unit test now, but Bazel does not know about it.
 Again we need
-bazel to have the target in its object graph, and to do that, we need
+Bazel to have the target in its object graph, and to do that, we need
 to update the BUILD.bazel file.
-The easiest way to do that is with gazelle.
+The easiest way to do that is with Gazelle.

 Simply run: